from collections import deque, defaultdict

 # do it when connecting, or inject it similarly.

-self._ray_start = ray_start or self._ray_start_impl
+self._ray_start = ray_start or _ray_start_impl

 self._connected = False